BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 Sometimes it is useful for a function to modify the objects it gets as parameters.
 In that case, the changes are visible to the caller.
 Functions that work this way are called **modifiers**.

-`increment!`, which adds a given number of seconds to a daytime object, can be written naturally as a modifier.
+`increment!`, which adds a given number of seconds to a mytime object, can be written naturally as a modifier.
 Here is a rough draft:

 ```julia
 function increment!(time, seconds)